 In Italian Trieste, “the Gateway to Zion,” we will explore layers of rich Jewish history and visit one of Europe’s grandest synagogues – the Israelite Temple – modeled after a 4th century Syrian structure.
 (And be sure to have a drink in one of James Joyce’s favorite Trieste cafés.)

 In Croatia, Dubrovnik is rightly termed the Pearl of the Adriatic, and its Gothic, Renaissance, and Baroque edifices, coupled with fortifications surrounded by turquoise waters are breathtaking.
 Adding to the beauty is the gorgeous Dalmatian coast, and no less stunning are Diocletian’s Palace in Split, the city’s Venetian alleys, Romanesque churches, medieval ramparts, and the fragrant fish market.
-The picturesque port town of Rovinj has a blissful Italian atmosphere.
+The picturesque port towns of Trogir and Zadar have a blissful Adriatic atmosphere.
 And if Slovenia’s capital Ljubljana at times reminds you of Prague, it may be due to architect Jože Plečnik’s work in both cities.